mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 {{<img src="iot-device.webp" caption="An untrusted IoT device on my network that tracks status of my outdoor solar panels" max-width="500px">}}

-The IoT device needs Internet access to upload status to the vendor's cloud dashboard.
-I have no idea what the little box is doing, so I don't want it to have access to anything on my home network.
+The IoT device needs Internet access to upload metrics to the vendor's cloud dashboard.
+I have no idea what other mischief this little box might be doing, so I don't want it to have access to anything on my home network.

 I created [a new VLAN from my OPNsense firewall](https://homenetworkguy.com/how-to/configure-vlans-opnsense/) called "Purgatory," for devices I trust even less than guests.
 Devices in Purgatory can access DNS servers and public Internet IPs, but they can't access any other VLAN.

 {{<img src="purgatory-firewall.png" has-border="true" caption="Firewall rules for Purgatory VLAN">}}

 I then added the solar monitoring IoT device's port on the TP-Link switch to the Purgatory VLAN.
 The IoT device is a non-VLAN-aware device, so I set it as an untagged port for Purgatory and assigned the Purgatory VLAN ID (80) as the port's PVID.

-Setting it as an untagged port strips the VLAN tag from packets before they reach the IoT device, and assigning the PVID adds the VLAN tag to packets that the IoT device sends.
+Assigning the port to the VLAN as an untagged port strips the VLAN tag from packets before they reach the IoT device.
+Assigning the PVID adds the VLAN tag to packets that the IoT device sends into the switch.

 {{<gallery caption="I added the untrusted IoT device to the Purgatory VLAN as an untagged port.">}}
 {{<img src="purgatory-ports.png">}}